There are two ways to add new functions to MySQL:

 If you have not compiled MySQL for debugging you should probably

 do that.
-Just specify the --with-debug
+Just specify the --with-debug options to configure!

 See section 2.3 Installing a MySQL Source Distribution.